 There is a potential half-year cost ranging from \$645,000 - \$1.6 million in FY 26, annualized in FY 27 between \$1.3 - \$3.2 million (and annually thereafter) across various state funds for the restriction of step therapy on prescriptions used to treat multiple sclerosis or rheumatoid arthritis on the state employee health plan (SEHP).
 Approximately \$361,000 - \$896,000 in FY 26 and \$722,000 - \$1.8 million in FY 27 (and annually thereafter) of these costs are borne by the State Comptroller - Fringe Benefits account within General Fund.
 Actual costs are dependent on the impact to premiums for the SEHP resulting from increased prescription drug costs.
 The use of specialty drugs is a significant cost driver of the state employee health plan and state partnership plan (SPP).
-The restriction on prescription drugs used to treat certain mental health conditions does not result in a fiscal impact as the plan does not currently use step therapy on these conditions.
+The restriction on prescription drugs used to treat a mental or behavioral health condition does not result in a fiscal impact as the plan does not currently use step therapy on these conditions.

-These sections also result in potential costs to various municipalities that either have fully insured health plans or participate in the SPP to the extent the restriction of step therapy on prescriptions used to treat multiple sclerosis or rheumatoid arthritis result in higher utilization and prescription drug costs increase plan premiums.
+These sections also result in potential costs to various municipalities that either have fully insured health plans or participate in the SPP to the extent higher utilization and prescription drug costs increase plan premiums.
 The SPP would face costs commensurate with the increase to the state employee health plan based on their enrollment.